 If you think you are at risk of having CORONAVIRUS, with or without symptoms PLEASE DO NOT VISIT THE SURGERY!

 Firstly visit the NHS online assessment tool.
 This will advise you of the next steps to take.

 If you have Coronavirus Symptoms, believe you are at risk and feel unwell please call NHS Direct on 111.

 Current Appointment Booking

 For all patients of Caritas Surgery in Coedpoeth and Cefn Mawr.
-To ensure our practices can remain open during the current Coronavirus emergency we will be no longer doing face to face appointments for routine care.
-All patient appointment requests will be triaged by our GP and nurse team, where possible a telephone consultation will take place and patients will only be brought in to the surgery if an essential examination or procedure is required.
-To make an appointment with the surgery please apply through our eConsult link on the home page of this website.
-If you do not have access to the internet you can telephone the surgery on 01978 720450 to make an appointment.
+To ensure our practices can remain open during the current Coronavirus , all patient appointment requests will be triaged by our GP and nurse team, where possible a telephone consultation will take place and patients will only be brought in to the surgery if an essential examination or procedure is required.
+To make an appointment with the surgery please apply by email or by calling the surgery on 01978 720450.

 If you are offered an appointment to come in to the surgery please follow the Covid rules below: